TheSmash/revolance-ui-monitoring/README.md

 Revolance UI  [![Build Status](https://travis-ci.org/TheSmash/revolance-ui.png)](https://travis-ci.org/TheSmash/revolance-ui)
 ============

-This is the repository where the reign of manual QA shorten on the UI testing part.
-QA have their value on automation, explorating testing of assembled components and certainly not on repeting manual UI regression tests as if they were monkeys.
+Testers prove their value on automation, explorating testing and not on repeting clicks on buttons to look for broken links.

 The process is to validate once and for all pages of the app:
   - the content